saikesavvyas/CliniX/README.md

 ## About The Project

 Rural clinics face significant challenges due to unstable power grids, directly impacting patient care and vaccine preservation.
-This project provides a robust, smart, and remotely accessible power management system that ensures continuity of critical medical services with minimal human intervention.
+This project provides a life-saving, robust, smart, and remotely accessible power management system that ensures continuity of critical medical services with minimal human intervention.

 ### Key Features